How often do you pee?

 How Are Prostate Problems Treated?

-Treatment depends on which kind of prostate problem you develop.
+Treatment depends on which kind of enlarged prostate problem you develop.
 Benign prostatic hyperplasia needs treatment only if the urinary symptoms become bothersome.
 BPH often responds to drugs that either relieve the tension around the urethra or reduce the size of the prostate itself.

 Due to the reasons above, urologists and pharmacists are recommending a natural supplement with minimal ingredients, such as tofu extract or saw palmetto, to help reduce the prostate size naturally.